banda-health/idemp-plugins/README.md

 | idemp-reports-test | Run reports to confirm that reports generate correctly with the appropriate values. |
 | idemp-rest-test    | Tests workflows and calls to our API to validate the system operates correctly.     |

+## Data Imports
+Additionally, the project also contains the data folders used during client creation.
+To leverage these files (located in the `data` directory) in your local instance, copy this directory to your `[IDEMPIERE_HOME]` directory, or see [Building the Plugins](#building-the-plugins) below.

+## Reports
+Located in the `./reports` directory, these are reports available to our iDempiere installation, from receipts to patient transactions.

+## DB Migration
+Located in the `./migration` directory, these files are used to automate iDempiere DB migrations.
+They also house our custom functions that are stored in the DB.

-## Building the Plugins
+## Building the Plugins & Project
-To build all BandaGo plugins, run:
+To build all BandaGo plugins and place files in the correction location, run:
 ```
 mvn verify -Didempiere.home.dir=<absolute_path_to_idemp_repo/>
 ```